denoland/deno/README.md

 # deno

-A secure runtime for JavaScript and TypeScript built with V8, Rust, and Tokio.
+A secure runtime for JavaScript and TypeScript built with V8, Rust and Tokio.

 |      **Linux & Mac**       |        **Windows**         |
 | :------------------------: | :------------------------: |